Islandora-Collaboration-Group/ISLE/docs/02_installation_demo_site/demo_installation.md

 ### Process overview

 * Edit `/etc/hosts` File to View ISLE Locally on Laptop / Workstation Browser
-* Test Site Launch Process
+* Launch Process
 * Run Install Script on Apache Container
 * Test the Site
 * Ingest Sample Objects
 * Troubleshooting

-### Step 0: Edit `/etc/hosts` File to View ISLE Locally on Laptop / Workstation Browser
+### Step 1: Edit `/etc/hosts` File to View ISLE Locally on Laptop / Workstation Browser

-Enable the Test/Demo ISLE site to be viewed locally as: `https://isle.localdomain`
+Enable the Demo ISLE Site to be viewed locally as: `https://isle.localdomain`

 * Please use these instructions for [Editing the "/etc/hosts" File](../07_appendices/editing-the-hosts-file.md).

-* After completing the above, please continue below with _Step 1: Test Site Launch Process_.
+* After completing the above, please continue below with _Step 2: Launch Process_.

 ---

-### Step 1: Test Site Launch Process
+### Step 2: Launch Process

 * In terminal (shell) or PowerShell navigate to your ISLE project directory.
 You may already be in this directory if you are coming from the [Software Requirements Guide](../01_installation_host_server/software-dependencies.md).